cberri/2D_Registration_BrainAtlas_ImageJ-Fiji/README.md

 **Important:** at the first run the BrainAtlas folder will be copied in your ImageJ/Fiji installation directory and delete it from the Download directory.

-	6. Choose an Input directory that contains subdirectories with tiff raw images to register.
-The macro will guide the user through the registration steps.
+6. Choose an Input directory that contains subdirectories with tiff raw images to register

+   (The macro will guide the user through the registration steps)

- 	7. The results are saved in a new folder created in the input path
+7. The registered images are saved in a new folder created in the input path